cmu-phil/r-tetrad/README.md

 The procedure for running it in RStudio is as follows.

 * Clone this repository.
-The best way is to install Git if you don't have it already and then in a terminal window type a git clone command.
+A good way is to install Git if you don't have it already and then in a terminal window type a git clone command.
     1. Install Git if you don't already have it
         ```
         https://git-scm.com/book/en/v2/Getting-Started-Installing-Git